 Following a patella tendon injury playing basketball at Rogers High School in Newport, and spending half of his senior year receiving Physical Therapy, long-time Rhode Islander, Michael Nula realized his dream of becoming Physical Therapist.

-Together Michael and Jason have grown Elite Physical Therapy into an award-winning Physical Therapy practice that has earned several recognitions such as “Best Physical Therapy Practice in the Nation” by Advance Magazine for Rehabilitation Medicine, “Best Places to Work” and “Business Excellence” by Providence Business News.
-Jason is the President of the American Physical Therapy Association’s Rhode Island Chapter.
+Together Michael and Jason have grown Elite Physical Therapy into an award-winning Physical Therapy practice that has earned several recognitions such as a Providence Journal Readers’ Choice Award for Physical Therapy, “Best Places to Work” and “Business Excellence” by Providence Business News.
+Jason is very active in the American Physical Therapy Association’s Rhode Island Chapter, where he was the former Chapter President.
 Michael is on the Board of Trustees for the Providence Chamber of Commerce and the University of Rhode Island.
-They also work closely with the University of Rhode Island’s Basketball Program.
+They also work closely with the University of Rhode Island, Brown University, and Providence College.
 Passionate about what they do, they want to improve the health and lives of Rhode Islanders.

 In their spare time they each enjoy spending time with their family.
 Jason resides in Attleboro with his wife and two children.
 He enjoys running, golfing, volunteer coaching his children’s athletics, and working in his yard to keep his grass the greenest on his street.
 Michael resides in East Greenwich with his wife and three daughters.
-He enjoys surfing, lifting weights, yoga, volunteer coaching his children’s activities, and traveling.
+He enjoys surfing with his daughters, weightlifting, and traveling; and hopes to meet Michael Jordan one day.